cs3110/textbook/src/chapters/ds/amortized.md

 {{ video_embed | replace("%%VID%%", "eKzgddLniSw")}}

+Applying that idea to a hash table, let's analyze what happens when an insert operation causes an expensive resize.
+Assume the table resizes when the load factor reaches 2.
+(That is more proactive than OCaml's `Hashtbl`, which resizes when the load factor *exceeds* 2.
+It doesn't really matter which choice we make, but resize-on-reaching will simplify our analysis a little.)

-Applying that idea to a hash table, suppose the table has 8 bindings and 8 buckets.
+Suppose the table has 8 bindings and 8 buckets.
 Then 8 more inserts are made.
 The first 7 are (expected) constant-time, but the 8th insert is linear time: it increases the load factor to 2, causing a resize, thus causing rehashing of all 16 bindings into a new table.
 The total cost over that series of operations is therefore the cost of 8+16 inserts.
 For simplicity of calculation, we could grossly round that up to 16+16 = 32 inserts.
 So the average cost of each operation in the sequence is 32/8 = 4 inserts.

 In other words, if we just pretended each insert cost four times its normal price, the final operation in the sequence would have been "pre-paid" by the